dreikanter/ruby-bookmarks/README.md

     - [RSpec plugin](https://github.com/SublimeText/RSpec)
     - [ApplySyntax](https://github.com/facelessuser/ApplySyntax) — a plugin for Sublime Text 2 and 3 that allows you to detect and apply the syntax of files that might not otherwise be detected properly.
 For example, files with the .rb extension are usually Ruby files, but when they are found in a Rails project, they could be RSpec spec files, Cucumber step files, Ruby on Rails files (controllers, models, etc), or just plain Ruby files.
 This is actually the problem I was trying to solve when I started working on this plugin.
 - [RubyMine](http://jetbrains.com/ruby/) — Intelligent Ruby and Rails IDE
+- [Atom](http://atom.io) - A brand-new hackable text editor from Github.

 **Environment management**

 - ★ [rbenv](https://github.com/sstephenson/rbenv) — Use rbenv to pick a Ruby version for your application and guarantee that your development environment matches production.
 Put rbenv to work with Bundler for painless Ruby upgrades and bulletproof deployments.
 - [RVM](https://rvm.io) — RVM is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.

 **Ruby distributions**